rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > being done.
 Those contributing new code will likely face diff problems than
 > those who mainly review or coordinate work.

-### What sort of work would you like to be focused on?
+### The type of work I do in the Rust project is exactly what I'd like to be working on.

-Free Form.
+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

 > **justification**
 >